AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 If a subprogram has a Refined_Global aspect it is used in the analysis of the
    subprogram body rather than its Global aspect.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.5 VR if Refined_Global aspect exists, the it is used instead of the Global aspect for the analysis of the subprogram body

 #.
 The verification rules given for :ref:`global-aspects` also apply.

 .. _refined-depends-aspect: